mlearnfab/jbook-mlearnfab/_sources/bmltwo.md

 (page-bmltwo)=
-# <font color="maroon">Basic Machine Learning, Level I</font>
+# <font color="maroon">Basic Machine Learning, Level II</font>

-Basic Machine Learning, Level I is a free two-week hands-on course consisting of two sessions.
+Basic Machine Learning, Level II is a free two-week hands-on course consisting of two sessions.
 You will also have access to instructional resources in a learning management system.

 **Session 1:**